beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 See the `Beaker 0.14 Release Notes
 <../../docs-release-0.14/whats-new/#beaker-0-14>`__ for details.

+Due to the issues with the initial Beaker 0.15 update, Beaker 0.14 received an extended maintenance life cycle (through to December 2013).

 Beaker 0.15
 -----------

-Planned release date: early October 2013
+Release date: 22 October 2013 (for 0.15.1)

-The focus of Beaker 0.15 is the per-system access policy portion of :ref:`proposal-access-policies`.
+The focus of Beaker 0.15 was the per-system access policy portion of :ref:`proposal-access-policies`.

-Just as the enhanced user group model allowed groups to assume shared management of jobs, the new access policy model will allow groups to assume shared management of systems.
+Just as the enhanced user group model allowed groups to assume shared management of jobs, the new access policy model allows groups to assume shared management of systems.

+See the `Beaker 0.15 Release Notes
+<../../docs-release-0.15/whats-new/#beaker-0-15>`__ for details.

+Note that the initial release of Beaker 0.15 including a number of critical defects in the revised permissions model and the upgraded web interface that rendered it effectively undeployable.
+The release date given above is for the 0.15.1 maintenance release that addressed these critical issues.

+Due to the extended maintenance lifecycle for Beaker 0.14, Beaker 0.15 also has an extended maintenance life cycle (through to January 2014).

 Beaker 0.16
 -----------

-Planned release date: mid December 2013
+Planned release date: mid-to-late January 2014

 The focus of Beaker 0.16 will be to implement :ref:`proposal-time-limited-manual-reservations`, as well as to make